-Macaulay Honors College is thrilled to be the official New York City host of the City Nature Challenge for the 4th consecutive year.
-We seek a commited corporate partner to join us in supporting science education, sustainability, and environmental awareness.
+Macaulay Honors College is thrilled to be the official New York City host of the City Nature Challenge for the 5th consecutive year.
+Join us in supporting science education, sustainability, and environmental awareness.
 Over 370 cities will participate this year!

-Throughout the weekend of April 24-27, New Yorkers will come together to photograph examples of urban wildlife at City Nature Challenge family friendly events throughout the five boroughs, hosted by Macaulay Honors College and our corportate partner.
+Throughout the weekend of April 30 – May 3, New Yorkers can safely get outside to photograph examples of urban wildlife throughout the five boroughs, supported by Macaulay Honors College, and inspired by virtual events.

 After observation days have ended, the iNaturalist community will help properly identify and catalog the species in a marathon tech session.
 Final results will be announced by iNaturalist (and on this page).

-Citizen science demonstrates that science is for everyone and can be done by anyone.
-Participating in scientific efforts helps to improve science literacy for all.
+Science exploration is for everyone—and can be done by anyone.
+Participating in these projects helps to improve science literacy for all.
 City Nature Challenge contributes to our understanding of urban wildlife in New York City and the planet as a whole.

-California Academy of Sciences, Natural History Museum of Los Angeles County, NYC Parks, Madison Square Park Conservancy, Hudson River Park Trust, Green-Wood Cemetery, NYBG, Alliance for Flushing Meadows Corona Park, Randall’s Island Park Alliance, LES Ecology Center, Feminist Bird Club, WCS Education, Brooklyn Bridge Park Conservancy, WSP Eco Projects, Greenbelt Conservancy, GENSPACE, Bronx River Alliance, Freshkills Park Alliance, Brooklyn Greenway Initiative, Battery Park City Authority.
+California Academy of Sciences, Natural History Museum of Los Angeles County, NYC Parks, Madison Square Park Conservancy, Hudson River Park Trust, Green-Wood Cemetery, NYBG, Alliance for Flushing Meadows Corona Park, Randall’s Island Park Alliance, LES Ecology Center, Brooklyn Bridge Park Conservancy, WSP Eco Projects, Greenbelt Conservancy, GENSPACE, Bronx River Alliance, Freshkills Park Alliance, Brooklyn Greenway Initiative, Battery Park City Authority.